fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-which can be used to test our `program` with
+which can be used to test our `program`

 {lang="text"}
 ~~~~~~~~